vmatsiiako/seminar_business_analytics/README.md

   This is the file in which perform the clustering analysis of the reduced data set (omitting the pictures with fist-like signs).
 - `kmedoids.py`

-  In this file, we analyze the clustering performance of k-medoids on the original data as well as the data sets obtained from PCA, Deep Autoencoder, and Denoising Deep Autoencoder models.
+  Here, we analyze the clustering performance of k-medoids on the original data as well as the data sets obtained from PCA, Deep Autoencoder, and Denoising Deep Autoencoder models.
 Again, we use the Homegeneity, Completeness, and V-measure scores.

 ### 3. Data